-The thought behind Motivational Interviewing is that all individuals dealing with addiction are at least partially aware of the negative consequences of drug abuse and addiction.
-Each individual is also currently in a certain stage of readiness when it comes to changing their behavior.
-The MI therapist facilitates the process of getting ready to change by overcoming ambivalence or a fear of change, increasing the client’s own motivation.
+The thought behind MI is that all individuals dealing with addiction are at least partially aware of the negative consequences of drug misuse and addiction.1 Each individual is also currently in a certain stage of readiness when it comes to changing their behavior.1 The MI therapist facilitates the process of getting ready to change by overcoming ambivalence or a fear of change, increasing the individual’s own motivation.1

-Motivational Interviewing has been shown to be effective not only in clients who have voluntarily sought out treatment, but also in those who have been given required addiction treatment as part of a legal settlement or pressured into it by loved ones.
+Research indicated that MI may be effective not only with individuals who voluntarily sought out treatment, but also for those required to attend addiction treatment as part of a legal settlement.1

-- Motivation comes from the client, not from outside sources.
+- Motivation comes from the individual, not from outside sources.

-- The client is responsible for resolving ambivalence, not the counselor.
+- The individual is responsible for resolving ambivalence, not the counselor.

 - Ambivalence cannot be resolved through direct persuasion.

-- The counselor quietly elicits information from the client.
+- The counselor quietly elicits information from the individual.

-- The counselor guides the client in recognizing and resolving ambivalence.
+- The counselor guides the individual in recognizing and resolving ambivalence.